Hugh McAteer: Family

 McAteer was the third son of Hugh McAteer, a labourer, and Bridget Doherty.
 He was a brother of Eddie McAteer, leader of the Nationalist Party and Stormont MP.

 Hugh McAteer's son, Aidan, was a personal assistant to Gerry Adams and onetime staff officer of the IRA's Belfast Brigade.

-Hugh McAteer's grandson, Ronan McGinley, was elected as a Sinn Féin Councillor in 2014.
-He served as Mid Ulster Council Group Leader.

 His many interests included Irish Traditional singing and he even provided the notes for an album entitled "Ireland Her Own" (Topic Records, 1967), recorded by two former IRA volunteers - Paddy Tunney and Arthur Kearney - who had been imprisoned with him in the Crumlin Road Gaol in the 1940s.

 Death

 McAleer died suddenly in Belfast on 24 June 1970.
 He is buried in Miltown Cemetery, Belfast.